 For that reason, it’s good to save backups to multiple locations — such as in the cloud.

-Tip: Wherever you save your files, make sure they are secure and accessible in case you need to restore your website from a backup.
+Tip: Make sure backups are secure and readily accessible in case you need to restore quickly.

 How to Backup WordPress

 There are several options to create WordPress backups.
 Here are some of the most popular: